alucidwolf/bootstrap-collapse-cookie/README.md

 # bootstrap-collapse-cookie
-i cannot take full credit for this
+I cannot take full credit for this

 ##HTML
 ```